francescoo22/TSP-Solver/report/problem_modelling.typ

 == Holes generation
 The class `InputGenerator` deals with generating an instance of the problem.
 Since the abstract of the problem is about making holes on a motherboard, input instances are not generated completely at random, instead, a given number of random shapes representing the components of the motherboard is generated.
-There are four different shapes (line, rectangle, circle, set of points) and each shape has random dimensions.
+There are four different shapes (line, rectangle, circle, set of points) and each shape has random dimensions and position.

 #figure(
   image("images/input_instance.png", width: 80%),